 Trust us when we say you have to walk through these on your way around the World Showcase.

 They are absolutely breathtaking and make for some great photos.

 Kidcot Fun Stop

-The stops are a great family-friendly activity that keep little ones interested as you walk around to each country, not to mention the activity is also educational.
+This makes for a fun family-friendly activity that not only keeps little ones interested as you walk around to each country, but is educational.

-All you have to do is visit each station and collect an activity card detailing facts and activities featuring the culture and traditions of each country.
+All you have to do is visit each station.
+Then, you can collect an activity card detailing facts and activities featuring the culture and traditions of each country.

 Save this checklist and have your little one check off each Kidcot Fun Stop as you make your way through each country.

 Coin Press Machine

 For $1.00, you can use this coin press machine to create Canadian and Disney-themed pressed pennies.
 Many of theme feature Mickey and friends — skiing!

 You can either pay $1.00 for each or $5.00 for all 8.